StefanScherer/adfs2/README.md

 ## Installation
 ### Create Domain Controller
-First create the domain controller
+First create the AD domain controller

 ```bash
 ./build-dc.sh
 ```

 The guest will reboot twice until all features are up and running.
-After that the domain `windomain` is up and running at IP address `192.168.33.2`.
+After that the domain `windomain.local` is up and running at IP address `192.168.33.2`.

 ### Create AD FS2 Server
 This guest will join the domain and install the ADFS2.